golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 ### Our Studio Space, CFA-303

 * Please clean up after yourself.
-* If you don't feel well, please stay home.
+Our classroom needs to be in a usable condition for other classes.
 * We have valuable equipment in CFA-303.
 If you are the only person in the room and you need to step out, don't leave the door unlocked.
 * **No food or drink**.
 This is both a drawing course and a creative coding course.
 Greasy food and spilled liquids are incompatible with both fancy paper and laptop computers.
+* If you don't feel well, please stay home.

 ---